independentreserve/websockets/README.md

 ## Available Channels

 There are two channels available over WebSockets: **[orderbook](#orderbook-channel)** and **[ticker](#ticker-channel)**.
-Each channel supports subscribing to currency pair events on the channel.
+Each channel supports subscribing to currency events on the channel.
 See [Subscribing to Channels](#subscribing-to-channels) section for more details.

 ## Subscribing to Channels

-Channels can be subscribed to using channel names in the format of `{channel type}-{cryptocurrency}-{fiatcurrency}`.
+In order to subscribe to a specific channel you need to specifiy string in the following format:

+* For order book channel: `orderbook-{cryptocurrency}`
+* For ticker channel: `ticker-{cryptocurrency}-{fiatcurrency}`

 Where:

-* **{channel type}** is `orderbook` or `ticker`
 * **{cryptocurrency}** is a [primary currency code](https://www.independentreserve.com/API#GetValidPrimaryCurrencyCodes)
 * **{fiatcurrency}** is a [secondary currency code](https://www.independentreserve.com/API#GetValidSecondaryCurrencyCodes)

-E.g: `orderbook-xbt-aud`, `ticker-xbt-aud`
+E.g: `orderbook-xbt`, `ticker-xbt-aud`

 Subscribing to a channel can be done in two ways:

 1. Supplying channel names with the `subscribe` query string when opening a connection.
-Eg: `wss://websockets.independentreserve.com?subscribe=orderbook-xbt-aud,ticker-xbt-aud` will subscribe to order book XBT/AUD events and ticker XBT/AUD
+Eg: `wss://websockets.independentreserve.com?subscribe=orderbook-xbt,ticker-xbt-aud` will subscribe to order book XBT and ticker XBT/AUD events
 2. Sending a subscribe message once the connection is established.
 The subscribe message should set the **data** property to a string array with the channels to subscribe to.

 ### Subscribe message format